Skip to main content

 Tokens, API calls, compute time, storage.
 OpenAI and Anthropic use this model because they serve an entire market and cannot predict what gets built on their APIs.

-This works when you are a horizontal platform, your customers are technical, and cost scales predictably with usage.
-The risk: input pricing creates what Clay discovered firsthand.
-When Clay introduced per-action pricing, users during onboarding chose to enrich 10 emails instead of 1,000.
-Not because 10 was enough, but because they were nervous about spending credits they could not predict.
+It works when you're a horizontal platform, your customers are technical, and cost scales predictably with usage.
+The risk is behavioral: Clay discovered that when it introduced per-action pricing, users during onboarding chose to enrich 10 emails instead of 1,000.
+Not because 10 was enough, but because they were nervous about spending credits they couldn't predict.
 The onboarding trained users to be conservative instead of discovering value.

 Outcome-Based Pricing

 Resolved tickets, completed reports, qualified leads.
-Intercom Fin charges $0.99 per resolved conversation.
-11x bills roughly $5 per qualified lead.
-Chargeflow takes 25% of recovered chargeback value.
+Intercom Fin charges $0.99 per resolved conversation, 11x bills roughly $5 per qualified lead, and Chargeflow takes 25% of recovered chargeback value.

 This works when the outcome is measurable and the problem is well-defined.
-The risk: cost variance per outcome can be enormous.
-Some support tickets take 500 tokens to resolve.
-Some take 100,000.
+The risk is cost variance per outcome, which can be enormous: some support tickets take 500 tokens to resolve and some take 100,000.
 If Intercom's average inference cost per resolution is $0.30, they keep $0.69 of gross margin.
 If a harder ticket requires multiple model calls and costs $0.85, margin drops to $0.14.

-Sierra AI serves 40% of the Fortune 50 with outcome-based pricing and no public rates.
-Year-one costs reportedly reach $200K-$350K+.
-Outcome pricing at enterprise scale works when volume smooths variance.
-For startups without that volume, a single high-cost outlier can wreck monthly margins.
+Sierra AI serves 40% of the Fortune 50 with outcome-based pricing and no public rates, with year-one costs reportedly reaching $200K-$350K+.
+Outcome pricing at enterprise scale works when volume smooths the variance.
+For startups without that volume, a single high-cost outlier can wreck a month's margins.

 Hybrid: Subscription Base With Usage Components